top of page

 Photography by Randy Martinez www.randymartinez.art

-I left home when I was seventeen years old and have been traveling ever since!
+I left home back in 1988 to move to Edinburgh Scotland, and have been traveling ever since!
 I love traveling because I learn so much by experiencing things for myself!
-Traveling has taught me about places I’ve never heard of, history I’ve never read about in books, how cultures lived and about myself.
+Traveling has taught me about places I’ve never heard of, history I’ve never read about in books, how cultures lived, and about myself.

 There’s a lot of conversations being had lately about accessibility.
 It feels like it’s the latest trend.
 And while trends can be good if they help bring awareness that lead to changing things for the better, I have noticed that disabled people are being left out of the conversation!
 Just the other day, I caught the end of a panel discussion on accessibility being Live Streamed on Instagram, and not one person on the panel was disabled!